The Little King: Format

 The strip is notable for having virtually no dialogue; the title character never speaks.
 The Ambassador was nearly identical in format, and the main characters of the two strips were similar.
 When The Ambassador gave way for The Little King in 1934, the reader could not be certain if it was the Little King who had arrived into Hearst syndication or the Ambassador who had removed some disguise.

 The Little King (mustachioed, bearded, and clad in velvet and ermine) was small of stature, but as wide as he was tall.
 He was a childlike, cheerful fellow who lived to have fun.
 The final panel of the comic strip often showed His Majesty pursuing a hobby, playing a children's game, flirting with a pretty woman, or otherwise enjoying himself in an unkingly fashion while neglecting his "official" duties.

 Animated theatrical shorts

 All cartoon shorts were produced by Van Beuren Studios except where otherwise noted.
-All of the theatrical shorts were released to DVD by Thunderbean Animation.
-A remastered Blu-ray set is also in production.
+All of the theatrical shorts have been released on DVD and Blu Ray by Thunderbean Animation.
 As in the comic strips, the Little King never speaks in the 1933 and 1934 shorts except for a brief sequence in "Marching Along" (1933).